West Point Traditions

 The 12th Man

-The 12th Man refers to the Corps of Cadets, cheering so loudly for the 11 players on the field during a football game that they give the Army Team the advantage of another player.
+The 12th Man refers to the U.S. Corps of Cadets cheering so loudly for the 11 players on the football field during a game that they give the Army team the advantage of another player.

 The Army Mule and the Black Knight

-In 1899, the Navy brought their mascot to the Army-Navy game.
+In 1899, the Navy brought its mascot to the Army-Navy game.
 It was a smelly goat!
-In response, an officer at the game decided that the Army team needed a mascot of its own.
-He stopped an ice truck and borrowed the mule pulling the truck.
+In response, an officer decided that the Army team needed a mascot of its own.
+He stopped an ice truck and borrowed the mule pulling it.
 The mule was decorated with streamers and a blanket and became the first Army mule.
-Today there is a team of Army mules that lives at West Point.
+Today, there is a team of Army mules that lives at West Point.

 Goat-Engineer Game